uol-makito/CSCK541.EMA.GroupB/README.md

 # Build a Simple Client-Server Network Application

-This is a group project for the University of Liverpool's Software Development in Practice module.
-The group is formed of the following individuals:
+This is a group project for the Software Development in Practice module at the University of Liverpool.

+The group consists of the following members:

 1. Chi-Wei Lam (Project Manager & Tester)
 2. Maria Petrochenkova (Software Architect)
 3. Minh Lay (Software Engineer)

 For this collaborative project, we were tasked with developing a simple client-server network application and carrying out several activities relating to the serialisation of data, the transfer of files, and the encryption of data once the network was formed.

 ## How do I get started?